jdewit/GeneratorBundle/README.md

 AvroGeneratorBundle
 -------------------
-Generate Symfony2 code from the command line!
+Generate Symfony2 related code from the command line!
 With this bundle you can generate or update all classes related to an entity with just a few commands!
+You can even build onto an existing entity.

-This bundle is highly configurable.
-Create your own templates and render them in the path of your choice.
+This bundle allows you to easily create your own templates, place and render them in the path of your choice, and generate code from a mapped entity.

 Status
 ------